bressler1995/Transform-to-Open-Science/Trainings/readme.md

 TOPS has created a development version of the curriculum written in Markdown to enable the community to help make it even better.
 It can be found [here](https://github.com/nasa/Transform-to-Open-Science/tree/open-science-101).

+Referencing the above material, you can open a [pull request](https://github.com/nasa/Transform-to-Open-Science/pulls), [issue](https://github.com/nasa/Transform-to-Open-Science/issues), or [discussion](https://github.com/nasa/Transform-to-Open-Science/discussions).
+For technical details related to these methods, please visit our [contributing page](./CONTRIBUTING.md#contributing-to-open-science-101-on-github).

 **Note:** The GitHub version of the curriculum will not allow  you to get credit for taking the curriculum.
 To get badged for Open Science 101 [sign up here](https://nasa.github.io/Transform-to-Open-Science/take-os101/).

-### Contributors

-To learn more about the amazing minds that made Open Science 101 possible, visit our [Open Science 101 contributors page](./OS101_Contributors.md).

-#### Methods of Contributing

-To contribute, you can open a [pull request](https://github.com/nasa/Transform-to-Open-Science/pulls), [issue](https://github.com/nasa/Transform-to-Open-Science/issues), or [discussion](https://github.com/nasa/Transform-to-Open-Science/discussions).

-For technical details on contributing to Open Science 101, please visit our [contributing page](./CONTRIBUTING.md#contributing-to-open-science-101-on-github).

 ### Teach Open Science 101

 #### New Instructors

 To become an instructor for Open Science 101, [contact TOPS](mailto:hq-openscience@nasa.gov) to find out more about this process.
-More details will be posted soon.

-#### Existing Instructors
+#### TOPST

-Are you already teaching OS101?
-Learn how you can get your instructor-led training listed on our website by reading our [workshop listing requirements](./OS101_Workshop_Reqs.md).
+If you are a member of TOPST, you can get your instructor-led training listed on our website by reading our [workshop listing requirements](./OS101_Workshop_Reqs.md).

+## Open Science Essentials

+Open Science essentials will be a condensed course based on Open Science 101 that is designed for managers to become familiar with the principles of Open Science so that they can implement Open Science practices in the work place, and in employee trainings.
+More information will be posted here as development is completed.

 ## ScienceCore